oracle-quickstart/oci-micronaut/src/README.md

 ### The `fullfillment` project

-   A small Microservice that simulates processing the final order for product sold on the Micronaut MuShop.
+   A small Microservice that simulates processing the final order for product sold on the MuShop.

 ### The `functions` project

    Contains Serverless functions.
-Currently only a single function which is responsible for handling subscriptions to a hypothetical mailing list for Micronaut MuShop users.
+Currently only a single function which is responsible for handling subscriptions to to a hypothetical mailing list for MuShop users.

 ### The `orders` project